-Bassetlaw District Council continues to take decisive action, including where we can invest to save money, and managed our reserves carefully.
+Bassetlaw District Council continues to take decisive action, including where we can invest to save money, work proactively with partners to provide better and more cost-effective solutions, and manage our reserves carefully.
 Though the financial context seems ever more challenging, this Council has an excellent track record of identifying and delivering significant savings, and for annual expenditure to be broadly in line with the agreed budget, all within a framework of effective financial planning and sound internal control.

 We are aware of the future challenges that Bassetlaw District Council faces.
 Listening to our residents must always be the council's driving ambition.
+A Budget Conversation was carried out in the Autumn of 2024, asking for opinions on council spending and what our priorities should be.
+In line with the results of the Budget Conversation, over 80% of the savings proposals that have been included in the Medium-Term Financial Plan will be provided by transforming council services, including improved efficiency and a reduction in council running expenses such as reducing agency spend, improved recruitment and staff retention initiatives, and reducing back-office costs whilst maintaining front line numbers.
 We will continue to tackle the district's challenges and continue delivering and maintaining high quality services.
-As can be shown in this report, despite still being impacted by the pandemic, we can demonstrate value for money, linking spend to priorities and performance, and a sound financial landscape going forward.
+As can be shown in this report, we can demonstrate value for money, linking spend to priorities and performance, and a sound financial landscape going forward.

-I would like to highlight the work that the Council has undertaken during 2023/24, and which continues into 2024/25.
+I would like to highlight the work that the Council has undertaken during 2024/25, and which continues into 2025/26.